8fold/site-joshbruce.com/content/public/finances/investment-policy/content.md

 {!!dateblock!!}

-An investment policy is entered between a financial advisor and yourself.
-In my case, I am the financial advisor and think it is beneficial to enter an agreement with myself when I am at peace.
-I want to do it while I'm at peace and in a good place because when things go pear-shaped I can come back to the mechanical side of things.
+Investment policies are entered into between you and a financial advisor.
+They establish the [guidelines and guardrails](/design-your-life/guidelines-and-guardrails/) for your investments.
+They are created in times of peace to help automate decision-making when shit goes pear-shaped.

+For me, as of this writing, I’m both the client and advisor.

-I started with the outline developed by [The White Coat Investor](https://www.whitecoatinvestor.com/how-to-write-an-investing-personal-statement/) and here is my investment policy.
+I started with the outline developed by [The White Coat Investor](https://www.whitecoatinvestor.com/how-to-write-an-investing-personal-statement/).

 ## Financial goals

-In keeping with the [meet in the middle](/finances/) practice, I want to reverse engineer from the least acceptable to most acceptable retirement ages that are both most likely for reaching [.financial independence](FI).
+In keeping with the [meet in the middle](/finances/) practice, I created what I call my Coast [.financial independence](FI) stack.

-This gives me what I refer to as a Coast FI stack.
-Five Coast FI numbers with decreasing retirement ages, up until the point that the age I should be able to achieve the number corresponds (roughly) with the retirement:
+I estimated my FI number to be 500,000 [.United States Dollars](USD) based 8 percent returns, 3 percent inflation, and 4 percent withdraw rate.
+Then I calculated a coast FI number to reach my FI number by age 67, then 65, and so on.

 - Coast FI 1: $155,034
 	1. Starting at age: 41